Lately I have been thinking about things I would tell my young self about shame, bodies, and confidence.

 Your body loves to move naturally, and you never have to exercise to be smaller.
 In fact, when you move your body in a way you love, you become more joyful and powerful and confident.
 This brings more of your light into the world, and the whole world benefits.

 Move in a way that bring you joy.
-You might like to run, to dance, to hula hoop, to do yoga, to walk, to play sports, to play on playgrounds.
-Listen to your body.
-It will help you find a movement you love to do.
+For instance, you might like to run, to dance, to hula hoop, to do yoga, to walk, to play sports, to play on playgrounds.
+Listen to your body, and it will help you find a movement you love to do.

 Think about how you can move regularly in a way that feels good and brings joy: like dancing or climbing trees or running or skipping rope.
 Whatever.